 Sacrificial metal coatings

 Fabricated steel structures can be treated by applying a sacrificial metal coating that will degrade in place of the steel.
-Examples of this include Hot Dip Galvanising, Hot Aluminium Spray, and Titanium Foil Wrapping.
+Examples of this include Hot Dip Galvanising, Hot Aluminium Spray.
 Each system works differently and has different applications.
-Hot Dip Galvanising is widely used on new steel fabrication whereas Hot Aluminium Spray and Titanium Foil wrapping are typically used in refurbishment works.
+Hot Dip Galvanising is widely used on new steel fabrication whereas Hot Aluminium Spray is typically used in refurbishment works.

 Protective wraps

 Protective wraps are often applied to steel piles within the intertidal zone.
-Protective wraps are typically chemically impregnated material or polymer tapes, that are wrapped tightly around a pile or other structural element.
+Protective wraps are typically chemically impregnated material, Titanium Foil Wrapping or polymer tapes, that are wrapped tightly around a pile or other structural element.
 The mode of protection is by completely isolating the steel from oxygen and moisture and therefore preventing oxidisation from occurring.

 Paint Coating Systems